sarannetworkprogammer/Ransomware_Detection/README.md

 ## What is the problem that solves this project ?

-Detecting the rasonmware using presensing activities performed by the Ransomware.By taking the advantage of Presensing activities we can mitigate the Ransomware.
+Preventing the ransomware execution at early stages.
+Detecting the rasonmware using presensing activities performed by the Ransomware.
+By taking the advantage of Presensing activities which helps in mitigation.